CelestiaProject/Celestia/INSTALL.md

 Executable files
 ----------------

-As said prevously Celestia provides several user interfaces, accordingly with interfaces it's built with it has different executable files installed to
+As said previously Celestia provides several user interfaces, accordingly with interfaces it's built with it has different executable files installed to
 ${CMAKE_INSTALL_PREFIX}/bin (e.g. with default CMAKE_INSTALL_PREFIX on
 Unix-like systems they are installed into `/usr/local/bin`).